Sea-Tac International Airport (SEA)

 Pike Place Market is a short cab ride away from Safeco Field.
 This is a great place to come for breakfast, lunch or dinner.
 Fun local vendors, great people watching and of course the famous flying fishes make for an entertaining stop before the game.

 Just 2.5 miles from Safeco Field, the Space Needle is a token Seattle landmark to visit year round.
 Adults can expect to pay $19 ($12 for children under 13) for a ride up to the viewing deck.
 We recommend staying for a meal to enjoy more of the Seattle skyline.
 The SkyCity restaurant serves lunch and dinner throughout the week and brunch and dinner on the weekends.
 Lunch plates start at $25 and dinner plates start at $34.
 A short walk from the Space Needle is one of the country's most unique looking buildings.
-The Experience Music Project (EMP) is a must-see for anyone who has an appreciation for music.
+The Museum of Pop Culture (MoPOP) is a must-see for anyone who has an appreciation for music, film, television and pop culture.
 The EMP is an interactive museum that does a fabulous job representing all types of music, including the rich history of Seattle's music scene.
 Another great half-day trip is to the Museum of Flight, home of one of the largest collections of air and spacecraft.
 Only a 10 minute drive from Safeco Field, the Museum of Flight is a perfect way to spend an afternoon before taking in an evening Mariners game.
 The museum includes the "Red Barn" (Boeing's original manufacturing facility), an old Air Force One 707, a Concorde jetliner, the fastest plane in the world and numerous interactive activities for all ages.

 Our final recommendation is Bill Speidel's Underground Tour.
 Located about 1 mile from Safeco Field, this guided tour of Seattle's underground is one of the most unique tours in North America.
 Make sure to bring cash for your ticket as well as a few extra dollars to tip your guide, as they make the tour lighthearted and very entertaining.